Police say British teen accused of fatally stabbing 3 girls also made poison and had a terror manual

-Axel Rudakubana, 18, who is charged with murdering three girls and stabbing 10 other people on July 29, produced the deadly poison ricin that was later found in his home, Merseyside Police said.
-Police also found he had a computer file with an Al-Qaida training manual titled: "Military Studies in the Jihad Against the Tyrants."
+Axel Rudakubana, 18, who is charged with murdering three girls and stabbing 10 other people on July 29, produced ricin that was found in a search of his home, Merseyside Police said.
+Police also found a computer file with an al-Qaida training manual titled: "Military Studies in the Jihad Against the Tyrants."

 Ricin is derived from the castor bean plant and is one of the world’s deadliest toxins.
 It has no known vaccine or antidote and kills cells by preventing them from making proteins.

-Police stressed that the stabbing attack has not been classed as a “terrorist incident,” which would require a motive to be known.
+Rudakubana had been charged in August with the stabbings in the community of Southport, which police on Tuesday stressed have not been classed as a “terrorist incident” because the motive is not yet known.
+Police issued the new charges of producing a poison and possessing a terrorism manual on Tuesday.

-The stabbing occurred on the first week of summer vacation as girls aged about 6 to 11 participated in a two-hour session led by a yoga instructor and a dance instructor.
+The stabbing occurred on the first week of summer vacation as about two dozen young girls danced to music by Swift at Hart Space, a community center that hosted everything from pregnancy workshops to women’s boot camps.

-Witnesses described hearing blood-curdling screams and seeing children covered in blood running from the studio.
+Witnesses described hearing screams and seeing children covered in blood running from the studio that was behind a row of homes on a residential street.

+Joel Verite, a window cleaner on his lunch break, told Sky News at the time that he was passing by when he saw a woman covered in blood slumped over a car who screamed: “He’s killing kids over there."

+Verite saw bloody children in the woman's car and ran in the direction she pointed, entering the studio and being startled to lock eyes with the suspect in a hooded tracksuit holding a knife at the top of the stairs.

+“All I saw was a knife and I thought: ‘There are more people in there,’" Verite said.
+“But I was scared for myself and I wanted to help people.
+So I came outside and I was screaming because I knew where he was.”

-The first officers who arrived were shocked to find so many casualties, Chief Constable Serena Kennedy said.
+Police have said that the first officers who arrived were shocked to find so many casualties.

-Rudakubana already faced three counts of murder over the July deaths of Alice Dasilva Aguiar, 9, Elsie Dot Stancombe, 7, and Bebe King, 6, in the seaside town of Southport in northwest England.
+Rudakubana was charged with three counts of murder in the deaths of Alice Dasilva Aguiar, 9, Elsie Dot Stancombe, 7, and Bebe King, 6, in the seaside town of Southport in northwest England.

-He also has been charged with 10 counts of attempted murder for the eight children and two adults who were injured.
+He also has been charged with 10 counts of attempted murder for the eight children and two adults who were seriously wounded.
+Leanne Lucas, who led the class, and John Hayes, who worked in a business nearby and ran to help, were credited by police with trying to protect the children.

-The stabbings were used by far-right activists to stoke anger at immigrants and Muslims after misinformation spread on social media identifying him as an asylum seeker and misreporting his name.
+The stabbings fueled far-right activists to stoke anger at immigrants and Muslims after social media falsely identified the suspect — then unnamed — as an asylum seeker who had recently arrived in Britain by boat.

+Within hours of a community vigil to mourn the Southport victims, an unruly mob attacked a mosque near the dance studio and tossed bricks and beer bottles at law enforcement officers and set fire to a police van.

-Violence spread from Southport and led to rioting across England and Northern Ireland that lasted a week.
+Rioting spread across England and Northern Ireland that lasted a week.
+More than 1,200 people were arrested for the disorder and hundreds have been jailed.

-Rudakubana was born in Wales to Rwandan parents, police said.
+Rudakubana was born in Wales to Rwandan parents, police said later.
 British media reported that he was raised Christian.

+He is due to appear by videolink Wednesday in Westminster Magistrates’ Court.
+His trial on murder charges was provisionally scheduled for January.

 Several people have gone on trial around the world in recent years charged with attempting to use ricin for murder or terror plots, but examples of its succesful fatal use are rare.